 The political leadership of the Soviet Union dictated that nuclear safety was not an issue, When Yuri Andreyev took an examination to become a Soviet nuclear plant operator, he was asked to describe how a reactor could explode.
 He answered the question by describing three different scenario.
 The examiner criticized Andreyev 's answer,

-"Keep it in your mind, man -- Soviet reactors cannot explode,"
+"Keep it in your mind, man -- Soviet reactors cannot explode,"the examiner told him.

 With this attitude the Soviet Union chose to copy the Hanford design for plutonium production reactors.
 Later these military heated coolant water from these reactors was used to produce steam that drove electrical generators.
 This experiment was considered successful, and the Soviet leadership chose to develop a new class of power generating civilian reactors that was based on the old, unsafe Hanford design, During the 1950's the Soviets began producing a slightly modified Plutonium production reactor, that could also generate steam for electrical generation.
 These reactors were designed with little regard to the nuclear safety concerns, but they were cheap and easy to manufacture, so the Soviets adopted the design for a single purpose power reactor, the RBMK.